 You see, those filament-thin connections that tie our history together, the ones I mentioned at the very beginning of this season, those connections can also be the strong bonds that support a movement.
 And as that issue of The Ladder shows in black and white, those alliances, those bonds, were being forged, organized, and activated by Ernestine and Dick, Barbara and Kay, Frank Kameny and others years before those explosive nights outside the Stonewall Inn.

 Many thanks to everyone who makes Making Gay History possible: executive producer Sara Burningham, producer Josh Gwynn, production coordinator Inge De Taeye, photo editor Michael Green, and social media producer Denio Lourenco.
 Special thanks to Jenna Weiss-Berman.
-Our theme music was composed by Fritz Meyers.
+Our theme music was composed by Fritz Myers.

 Making Gay History is a co-production of Pineapple Street Media, with assistance from the New York Public Library’s Manuscripts and Archives Division and the ONE Archives at the USC Libraries.